buggyrace/buggy-race-about/docs/running/recovering-texts.md

 project, students can also (presumably accidentally) destructively edit them (or even delete them).
-This can seem catastrophic to a distressed student, but... if you have been retaining [database backups](database-backup) it is technnically feasible to recover them.
+This can seem catastrophic to a distressed student, but... if you have been retaining [database backups](database-backup) it is technically feasible to recover them.

 For this reason the race server has a mechanism for extracting an individual student's task texts as a JSON file which can subsequently be used to replace